AuFeld/AuFeld/README.md

 ### Talking about Personal Stuff:

-- 👨🏽‍💻 I’m a Data Science graduate and a Data Science Project Lead at Lambda School;
+- 👨🏽‍💻 I’m a Data Science graduate and an Associate Product Lead at Lambda School;
 - 🤔 My interests are machine learning, data engineering, data visualizations, and computer science;
 - 💼 I’m pursuing a career as a Data Scientist that translates data points into business insight;
 - 💬 Ask me about anything, I am happy to help;